googleforgames/homerun/backend/smartnpc/docs/3-Database.md

 'DEFENSIVE',
 'baseball',
 '
-You are the defiensive team coach in a baseball game.
+You are the defensive team coach in a baseball game.
 You have to determine what to do next.
 ',
 'ACTIVATE',
 '